APS Officer Level 6 (APS6)

 Generally speaking, APS6 officers possess several years of relevant experience (and often significantly more) and are relied upon to advise senior staff on policy, program and corporate initiatives for which they have the primary responsibility.

-APS6 is the level where your strategic abilities become crucially important.
+APS6 work level standards are where your strategic abilities become crucially important.
 You will be expected to defend positions, think on the fly and make connections at an advanced level across numerous disciplines, often with very short turnarounds.

 As an APS6, you will be expected to take carriage of significant pieces of work, both alone and as a leader within your work unit.
 You may also have a degree of managerial responsibility, and must be responsive to the needs of the Minister and senior Department officers, turning around important briefings and other materials on short notice and with a high degree of precision.